ga-curriculum/intro-to-ai-agentic-workflows/microlesson-01/README.md

 | **📊 Monitoring & Metrics** | Tools to track system performance and health. | Provides insights into execution efficiency and resource usage. | - Real-time metrics (task duration, resource consumption). <br> - Bottleneck detection and optimization suggestions. <br> - Dashboards for system health monitoring. | Analyzing execution efficiency, identifying performance bottlenecks. |

+- **Case Example**: ShopSmart adopts LangGraph to simplify the creation and management of AI agents.
+LangGraph's modular framework allows the company to easily design agents that can integrate with existing systems, such as the order processing and inventory management systems.
+With LangGraph, ShopSmart can quickly deploy new agents without extensive reworking of the underlying infrastructure.

+- **LangGraph Features**: ShopSmart benefits from LangGraph’s visual interface for building agent workflows, allowing the company’s developers to design agents with minimal coding.
+Pre-built templates for common workflows, like customer support or order management, are also utilized to speed up agent creation.

 ---

 ### V. Building AI Agents with LangGraph

 Building AI agents with LangGraph involves creating dynamic workflows that integrate AI models, decision-making processes, and automation.
 By leveraging LangGraph's modular components, such as nodes and edges, users can design intelligent agents capable of handling complex tasks, learning from data, and improving performance over time.